TheBiggerGuy/com.chelsislotten.www/site/content/portfolio/enchanted/index.md

 {{% row "row-stripped py-4" %}}
 ## Prototype
 I created a High Fidelity Prototype of my design to help users fully immerse themselves in the experience and explain the value to stakeholders.
-You can explore the full user flow with Adobe XD.
+You can explore the full user flow with [AdobeXD](https://xd.adobe.com/view/fc2ffe01-29d2-4867-98ec-20e2eae85f65-a97c/?fullscreen).

 ![High fidelity digital wireframes for the bookstore check out process](Hi-fi-Prototype.png) {.p-img-fluid}